BrownDogGadgets/CrazyCircuits/Projects/Larson Scanner/readme.md

-# Larson Scanner Code - Attiny85
+# Larson Scanner Code - Touch Board, Robotics Board, and Blink/Fade Board (Tiny85)

 This code runs a simple Larson Scanner sketch for 4 LEDs.
 The code has several modes that can be cycled through by wiring in a momentary push button.

-We put this project together for use as a demo using Circuit Scribe conductive ink and some custom rare Earth magnets.

-This project would work just fine using conductive ink, thread, or tape.

-Use a 3V power supply, such as 2 AA or 2 AAA battery holders.
-You can use a CR2032 battery, but the amperage output might not be enough.

-Use a regular Arduino to program an 85.
+We used this code to make a Cylon Pumpkin for Halloween.
+It's also suitable for making your car look like Kit from Knight Rider.

+We have three different versions of the code.
+Use the version that goes with your board.
+If you're using a standard off the shelf Arduino you should use the Robotics Board code.

+If you're trying to reporgram the Blink/Fade board you'll need to follow our Reprograming the Blink/ Fade Board guide.
+It's not tough to do, but it requires a bit of reading and work.